Pokute/TopGeorgist/Plan.md

 		* Has an account for each player
 		* Player can collect money in account.
 		* Accounts gets equal % of all rent collected from rent office.
-	* Barracks
-		* Has beds that cost to use
 * Investigate
 	* redux-loop https://github.com/redux-loop/redux-loop
 	* reducer-reducer?
 	* Need for redux-thunk?
-	* react?, react-native with -web?
 * Refactor view.
+* Tick into redux.
+* Reduxise all callbacks.
 * Multiplayer
+	* Server
+* Publishing

+## Milestone 3
+* Player
+	* New "energy" stat.
+	* Doing different actions use "energy"
+	* Calorie burn regenerates energy.
+	* Can sleep
+		* Can be done anywhere.
+		* Regenerates energy
+		* Sleeping in a bed regenerates more energy.
+* Buildings
+	* Barracks
+		* Has beds that cost to use
+* Investigate
+	* react?, react-native with -web?